albar965/littlenavmap/README.txt

 See the Little Navmap user manual for more information.
 All online here: https://albar965.github.io/

-Little Navmap supports FSX, FSX Steam Edition (untested) and Prepar3d (untested) versions 2 and 3.
+Little Navmap supports FSX, FSX Steam Edition and Prepar3d versions 2 and 3.

 ------------------------------------------------------------------------------